ddenron/annotation_tool/README.md

 # Annotation Tool
-This repository holds an updated version of the [annotation tool](https://github.com/elviskoci/XCellAnnotator) introduced by Koci et al., in the paper "Cell Classification for Layout Recognition in Spreadsheets", IC3K-KDIR 2016.
+An updated version of the [annotation tool](https://github.com/elviskoci/XCellAnnotator) introduced by Koci et al., at "Cell Classification for Layout Recognition in Spreadsheets", IC3K-KDIR 2016.

+**Export** the annotations as shown [here](https://github.com/ddenron/annotations_exporter)

 **A walkthrough** to the tool functionalities provided by [video](https://www.youtube.com/watch?v=uU1wozgjsa0).